openmovementproject/openmovement/docs/buildax/docs/firmware.md

 Open the firmware flashing tool provided in the OpenMovement repository.
 (This is unfortunately currently Windows-only).

 Enable the USB checkbox.
-Ensure that the Vendor and product IDs are:

-`VID:   0x4D8`
-`PID:   0x03C`
+The Vendor ID should be `0x4D8`, and the Product ID

-... and hit the "Connect" button.
+`0x03C`.
+Now hit the "Connect" button.
 The tool should show that it has connected to the device.

 Next, click "Load Hex File" and select the new firmware.
-Then, "Erase-Program-Verify" should write the new firmware to the device.
+Then, click "Erase-Program-Verify", and the new firmware will be written to the device.

 When this is completed, "Run Application" will cause the router to exit bootloader mode.
 If using a USB wall power adaptor, it is now safe to remove